CleverCloud/doc.clever-cloud.com/commons/clever-cloud-overview/intro-to-addons.md

 ## Billing

 Each add-on is billed monthly.
-The price showed for each plan does not inclued taxes.
+The price showed for each plan does not include taxes.